puppetlabs/puppet-docs/source/puppetdb/1.1/api/wire_format/catalog_format.markdown

 This is **version 1** of the catalog interchange format, which is used by PuppetDB 1 (and all pre-1.0 releases).

 ### Encoding

 The entire catalog is serialized as JSON, which requires strict UTF-8 encoding.
 Unless otherwise noted, null is not allowed anywhere in the catalog.

 ### Main Data Type: Catalog

 A catalog is a JSON object with two keys: `"metadata"` and `"data"`.
+[Version 2 of the "replace catalog" command][replace2] will strictly validate this object and throw an error in the event of missing or extra fields.
+[Version 1 of the "replace catalog" command][replace1] will silently tolerate some inexact catalog objects.

     {"metadata": {
         "api_version": 1